Serverless is a tricky term. Where did the servers go? Where does code run?

 - Extremely low maintenance

-- Lambda functions run in something called a microVM.
+- Lambda functions run in something called a micro virtual machine.
 The underlying operating system and runtime are maintained and kept up-to-date by AWS.
 You don’t have to protect a server from malicious access.

 - Pay per use